-Join Aaron F. Ross for an in-depth discussion in this video Painting follicle attributes, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Painting follicle attributes, part of Maya: nHair.

 …Now we're getting into some of the really interesting aspects of nHair.…We can style and design it.…One way to do that is using the paint hair follicles tool.…I'll select the scalp object and then go to the nHair>Paint Hair Follicles>Options.…And in the paint hair follicle settings we can choose a different paint mode.…Edit Follicle Attributes.…And once…we've done that we can choose an atribute from this list here.…There are lots of things that we can adjust.…To control the direction of the hair we…want to use inclination and possibly roll and polar.…Inclination is the elevation or how high the start curves will stand up.…I'll choose Inclination.…Over in the tool settings, I just want to reset the tool to clear…out anything that might have been in there before.…